Rajvi2005/cryptography-in-cybersecurity/README.md

 ## Introduction

 Every time you open a banking app, send a WhatsApp message, or enter a password online, an invisible shield protects you.
-That shield has a name — **cryptography**.
+That shield has a name and that is **cryptography**.
 In a world where cyber threats grow more sophisticated every day, cryptography stands as the most fundamental pillar of cybersecurity.
 Yet, most people use it without ever knowing it exists.

 This article explores what cryptography is, why it matters in cybersecurity, the different types of cryptographic techniques, and how they are used in the real world to keep our digital lives secure.